Rockport, Massachusetts: History

-The Labor Movement in Rockport Quarries
+The labor movement in Rockport quarries

-Rockport, especially the Pigeon Cove area, has historically been home to many immigrant communities, notably Finns, Swedes, Italians, and Portuguese immigrants.
-Scandinavian immigrants often worked in the quarries, located at what is now Halibut Point State Park.
+Rockport, especially the Pigeon Cove area, has historically been home to many immigrant communities, notably Finns, Swedes, Italians, and Portuguese.
+Scandinavian immigrants often worked in the quarries at what is now Halibut Point State Park.
 Mediterranean immigrants arrived in the Early Republic, and the first Finnish and Swedish immigrants in the 1870s.
-Finns and Swedes were often lumped together as one group, and as Historian Jonathan Schwartz suggests, “a generalized "Scandinavian" identity for the Swedish and Finnish immigrants, at least in the eyes of the New England community”.
-These ethnic divisions were important pieces of working-class identities, and became more important as quarry workers become more involved in labor activism against the Rockport Granite Company, which first opened on February 10, 1865, and dissolved on December 31, 1933.
+Finns and Swedes were often lumped together as one group—as historian Jonathan Schwartz suggests, "a generalized 'Scandinavian' identity for the Swedish and Finnish immigrants, at least in the eyes of the New England community".
+These ethnic divisions were important pieces of working-class identities, and became more important as quarry workers become more involved in labor activism against the Rockport Granite Company, which opened in 1865 and dissolved in 1933.

 From March to June 1899, for example, a group of Finnish quarrymen, who were the newest immigrant groups brought in to work in the quarries, went on strike.
-Originally, Finns were brought to Pigeon Cove and the Rockport Granite quarries to break strikes in the early 1890s, but eventually became one of the most militant groups to fight for workers' rights.
+Originally, Finns were brought to Pigeon Cove and the Rockport Granite quarries to break strikes in the early 1890s, but they eventually became one of the most militant groups to fight for workers' rights.
 The 1899 strike was supported by the National Granite Cutters Union and the Quarry Workers Union, allegedly due to contract violations.
-This strike was particularly heated, with violence and arrests throughout the conflict.
-The Boston Globe provided many reports of the Finns being particularly strong labor activists, refusing to cut deals and threatening those who tried to go to work during the strikes.
+This strike was particularly heated, with violence and arrests throughout.
+The Boston Globe published many reports of the Finns being particularly strong labor activists, refusing to cut deals and threatening those who tried to go to work during the strikes.

 The Rockport Granite Company attempted to bring in Italian laborers from Boston to act as strikebreakers in the spring of 1899.
 These temporary workers were housed in shanties near Blood Ledge quarry at Bay View, about half a mile from the quarry.
-The Finnish workers had heard about the Italians and attempted to communicate that they were on strike and hoped that the Italians would join their cause.
-According to The New York Times, the Italian workers had been brought to the quarry “under false pretenses” and about half of them abandoned work.
+The Finns heard about the Italians and attempted to communicate that they were on strike, hoping the Italians would join their cause.
+According to The New York Times, the Italians had been brought to the quarry "under false pretenses" and about half of them abandoned work.
 Those who remained felt threatened and the Rockport Granite Company requested police protection for them.